customer7/ncn/src/site/notes/Notes/Scale, Hunt and Hess.md

 \* Extra one point is given for severe systemic disease or severe vasospasm on angiography.

 **Comments**
-When the Hunt and Hess scale is applied upon the patient's arrival to the hospital, it could be misleading.
+When the Hunt and Hess scale is applied upon the patient's arrival at the hospital, it could be misleading.
 For example, a comatose patient with significant hydrocephalus could become a GCS 15 after the placement of an external ventricular drain.